Resources for Part-Time Faculty

 All of our faculty have a Montana Tech email account.
 This is how we notify you when and for whom to submit 20th day and 40th day mid-term grades, when the class schedule for the following semester is ready to view, when final grades are due, etc. The computer coordinator for your college or your department head will contact you with your credentials for logging into your Montana Tech email account once it's been created.
 You can access your email account from off-campus by clicking on the Email link in the upper right hand corner of any Montana Tech webpage.
-Please note: If you have a personal email account, you can configure that email account to check your Montana Tech email account by following the instructions located here.

 Below is the contact information for the compuer coordinator for the different colleges:

 Highlands College - Cory Woolverton.
 Cory can be reached at 406-496-3738 or email@example.com.

 College of Letters, Sciences, & Professional Studies - John Cuykendall.
 John can be reached at 406-496-4881 or firstname.lastname@example.org.

 School of Mines & Engineering - Jed Wilson.
 Jed can be reached at 406-496-4536 or email@example.com.